MikeRobertsIsHappy/Tactical_Advance_Communication/README.md

    gcloud app deploy --stop-previous-version  # to deploy, may take several minutes

-       cloud app logs tail -s default    # (optional)  will stream the logs to the terminal.
+       gcloud app logs tail -s default    # (optional)  will stream the logs to the terminal.
 Useful for debugging
    ```
 3. Your application is now live